 The Final Word On Plaza Premium Lounge Phnom Penh Airport

 We had a long journey ahead of us on the day we visited the Plaza Premium Lounge Phnom Penh.
 After the short flight from PNH Airport to Ho Chi Minh City we had a four hour layover before boarding our 10 hour Jetstar International flight to Sydney, so it was nice to start the long road home in comfortable surrounds.
 While we did get free passes to the lounge courtesy of our business class tickets, I would gladly have paid the AUD$38 through Klook for entry.
 I consumed that in Vodka alone.
 I don’t quite know how it has taken me so long to stumble across Plaza Premium Lounges given they are in so many airports that I have visited, but now that I have I am going to keep an eagle eye out for them.
-I have just booked tickets from Taipei to Sydney on China Airlines for October 2019 and I will have a long wait after my Eva Air flight from Hanoi to Taipei so you know exactly where I am going to be spending it.
-I’ll just have to decide which of the four Plaza Premium Lounge at TPE Airport I will choose.
+I flew from Taipei to Sydney on China Airlines in October 2019 and I also used the Plaza Premium Lounge in Taipei.
 If you are in the process of planning your trip to Cambodia make sure you check Agoda.
 I find they have the best prices on hotels in Asia and I use them almost exclusively to book my accommodation.